When You Have Been Injured,Your Attorney's Experience Matters

 Helping Injured Virginia And D.C.
 Truck Accident Victims Seek Justice

-Semi-trucks, tanker trucks, delivery trucks and other tractor-trailers are a familiar sight on our roadways, causing small passenger vehicles to share the road with them.
-Because these trucks are larger and heavier than the standard vehicle, occupants in smaller vehicles have the potential to be seriously injured in the event of a crash with a tractor-trailer.
+Semi trucks, tanker trucks, delivery trucks and other tractor-trailers are familiar sights on our roadways, causing small passenger cars to share the road with them.
+Because these trucks, particularly those larger and heavier than the standard vehicle, occupants in smaller vehicles can potentially suffer severe injuries in the event of a crash with a tractor-trailer.

-If you were injured or your loved one was killed in a truck accident, Shevlin Smith can help you fight for the justice and compensation you deserve.
-Our Fairfax truck accident lawyers have decades of combined experience handling an array of complex cases for clients throughout Virginia and Washington, D.C.
+If you were injured or your loved one lost their life in a commercial vehicle accident in Fairfax, Shevlin Smith can help you fight for the justice and compensation you deserve.
+Our Fairfax federal truck accident lawyers have decades of combined experience handling an array of complex cases, including Amazon, UPS, and FedEx claims for clients throughout Virginia and Washington, D.C.
 We offer compassionate, one-on-one attention and guidance every step of the way.

-Call our firm at 703-634-7350 to schedule a free, no-obligation consultation with our Fairfax truck accident attorneys today.
+Call our firm at 703-634-7350 to schedule a free, no-obligation consultation with our Fairfax commercial vehicle accident lawyer today.
+You can also contact us online.

 What Makes Truck Accident Cases Different Than Car Accident Cases?

-Although commercial vehicles are only responsible for a small percentage of accidents on the roadway, the crashes are more severe between large trucks and passenger vehicles due to the size difference between the vehicles.
-As a result, survivors of truck accidents are often left with catastrophic injuries that can cause them a lifetime of pain and change.
+Commercial vehicles – with FedEx as one of the more prominent trucks traveling roads throughout Virginia and Washington, D.C. – are only responsible for a small percentage of accidents on the roadway.
+However, the crashes are more severe between large trucks and passenger vehicles due to the size difference between the vehicles.
+As a result, survivors of truck accidents and other types of collisions are often left with catastrophic injuries that can cause them a lifetime of pain and change.

-Because victims of trucking wrecks are the “little guys” standing up to large trucking companies to get needed and deserved compensation for injuries and damages, most injured victims need all the help they can get when it comes to pursuing a truck accident injury claim.
+Because victims of trucking wrecks are the “little guys” standing up to large trucking companies to get needed and deserved compensation, most injured victims need all the help they can get when it comes to pursuing a Fairfax accident injury claim.

-Also, truck crashes can produce some of the most serious injuries, and trying to cope with those injuries and a personal injury case can be complicated.
-This is why our Fairfax truck accident attorneys have put together the information below to help educate victims about truck crashes, injuries, their rights and what to expect after a wreck.
+Also, truck crashes can produce some of the most severe injuries.
+Trying to cope with those injuries and a personal injury case can be complicated.
+This is why our Fairfax truck accident attorneys have put together the information below to help educate victims about truck crashes, injuries, their rights, and what to expect after a wreck.

 Elements Of A Truck Accident Claim In Virginia

-Determining liability in a trucking case is more difficult than in a common car accident case.
-Many factors go into determining liability, such as safety conditions, rules of the road, driving conditions, safety rules and more.
+Determining liability in truck accident litigation is more difficult than in a common car accident case.
+Many factors go into determining liability, such as safety conditions, rules of the road, driving conditions, safety rules, and more.
 With a truck’s limited ability to stop, a rear-end collision is not treated the same as a car crash.

-Trucking companies in Virginia have strong insurance carriers along with a strong team to represent their cases.
+Trucking companies in Virginia have powerful insurance carriers along with a strong legal team to represent their cases.
 These trucking companies will do whatever it takes to handle cases quickly with as little recovery paid out as possible.
-A Fairfax truck accident attorney is crucial in your truck crash case because important evidence needs to be preserved.
+A Fairfax truck accident attorney is crucial in your truck crash case because important evidence needs to be preserved to ensure that Amazon, UPS or FedEx lawsuits are successful.

 Identifying Truck Accident Hot Spots

-One aspect of a truck accident claim that is easy to overlook is where the accident occurred.
-While driver negligence is almost always the primary cause of a crash, there are certain areas where crashes occur more frequently.
+One aspect of Federal Express claims and other crash lawsuits is how easy it is to overlook is where the accident occurred.
+While driver negligence in an Amazon, UPS, or FedEx truck is almost always the primary cause of a crash, there are certain areas where crashes occur more frequently.

-An analysis of Virginia accident data from 2018 to 2020 found that Fairfax County had the highest number of fatal crashes statewide.
+An analysis of Virginia accident data from 2018 to 2020 found that Fairfax County had the highest number of fatal crashes statewide, including UPS, Amazon, and FedEx accidents.
 Due to higher speeds, highways are where many truck accidents occur.
 The deadliest stretch of road throughout Virginia was I-64, traveling through the Hampton area.

 The Capital Beltway in the Washington, D.C., area has long had a reputation for being dangerous.
 This is largely due to a high volume of traffic, but road design and layout in certain spots are also problematic.
 The stretch of Beltway running along I-66 in Virginia is one identified hot spot for crashes.
 Others include the stretch near Connecticut Avenue and the stretch near the exit ramps to Georgia Avenue.